 Part 11 includes the predicate rules, which apply to record retention throughout the product’s life cycle — from cradle to grave.
 An audit trail ensures the ongoing completeness, accuracy, integrity, and security of data and records.
 It’s also necessary to provide transparency of the actions people take with the data.
 This all needs to be available to auditors during an inspection.

-When scanning materials, clarity is critical.
+When scanning materials, clarity is critical to field audit tracking.
 Text-only documents can be simple enough, but images are more difficult.
 You need the ability to capture everything to ensure it’s a true copy that is acceptable under GxP regulations.

 Beyond that, scanning stacks of documents is prone to its own set of challenges.
 Not only is it extremely time-consuming, all scanned documents need to be reviewed.
 This ensures there are no errors or missing pages in the audit.
 Then the same Part 11 signature guidelines need to apply.

-Another challenge is the systems companies use for managing quality processes and data are configurable.
+Another challenge is the audit trail software that companies use for managing quality processes and data are configurable.
 This means they might not have a way to limit access to specific users or revise permission access.
 Above all, leadership employees should employ controls for the inadvertent deletion of data.
 This directly puts data integrity at risk.

 Audit Trail Cybersecurity